GOP Rep. Trent Franks offered aide $5 million to carry his child

 WASHINGTON — Rep. Trent Franks, R-Ariz., offered one of his employees $5 million to carry his child, according to an associate of the former staffer, a revelation that offers more insight into the Republican's abrupt resignation announcement a day before.

-Andrea Lafferty, President of Traditional Values Coalition, said in an interview with NBC News Friday that a former staffer first told her of the offer when she reached out to Lafferty about a year ago seeking advice about the work environment in Franks’ Congressional office.
+Andrea Lafferty, president of the Traditional Values Coalition, said in an interview with NBC News Friday that a former staffer first told her of the offer when she reached out to Lafferty about a year ago seeking advice about the work environment in Franks’ Congressional office.

 With allegations of sexual harassment currently making waves on Capitol Hill and nationwide, the woman told Lafferty that she would be willing to tell her story to House Speaker Paul Ryan's office.
 Lafferty sat in the meeting with the woman and Ryan's staff last week.